whatmakeart/whatmakeart.github.io/content/digital-fabrication/laser-cutting/laser-cut-joints.md

 On the [Lasersheets.eu blog](https://lasersheets.eu/blogs/news/hammer-joint), Jiskar Schmitz describes a "hammer" joint that uses a wedge to joint laser cut pieces together.
 The wedge must me put in place with a hammer, hence the name.
 The blog says the joint does not require glue but a bit of wood glue would likely make it stronger depending on the overall design. [^hammer-joint]

 <div class="iframe-16-9-container">
-<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/AAGuJ9D3QkQ?si=5Vf33ClRlzIntUOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>
+<iframe class="youTubeIframe" width="560" height="315" src="https://www.youtube.com/embed/AAGuJ9D3QkQ?si=5Vf33ClRlzIntUOE" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
 </div>

 ### Snap Fit Laser Cut Plastic